hpcac/2025-APAC-HPC-AI/2_DeepSeek_AI_Task_Rules.md

 - The results will be executed on `2 GPU servers` with `8 GPUs per node` (16 H100 GPUs in total).
 - Results with execution time beyond `420 seconds` are considered INVALID.
 - Grading will be based on the `optimization method`, `performance improvement`, and `technical understanding`.
-- Participants may use any `tagged version` of SGLang or the `master code` from the main branch.
+- Participants may use any `tagged version` of [SGLang](https://github.com/sgl-project/sglang) or the `master code` from the main branch.
 - Source code modifications are allowed but participants must `design and provide` justification and validation to demonstrate output quality is preserved.

 ## 3. General Rules

 ### Cluster Usage

-- Computing platforms: The AI tasks must be optimized on NSCC Singapore ASPIRE-2A+ supercomputer.
+- Computing platforms: The AI task must be optimized on NSCC Singapore ASPIRE-2A+ supercomputer.
 Teams may present optimization work done on other GPU clusters as extra information.

 ### Evaluation Criteria